Volunteer Teaching Abroad Programs

 Europe

 Many of the opportunities to teach abroad are in Eastern Europe although there certainly are some programs in Western Europe as well.
 Eastern Europe usually has more English Education opportunities than Western Europe.
-There are also programs that will allow you to teach in summer camps.
+Some programs will allow you to teach in summer camps.
 In this case, you will help the children with their day-to-day life as well as teach them various subjects and sports.
 There are also standard classroom volunteer opportunities.

 Teaching, particularly as a conversation partner or as an au pair, may also be the only option for Americans looking to teach abroad in Europe.